jxskiss/gopkg/README.md

 1. `utils/strutil` provides utilities to work with string data as supplement to the standard libraries `strings` and `unicode/utf8`.

-1. `utils/timeutil` provides utilities to process time related jobs.
+1. `utils/timeutil` provides utilities to process time related things.

 1. `utils/vdutil` helps to do data validation.